 Experimental: Case group (tDCS group)

-Patients in the transcranial direct current stimulation (tDCS) group had the anode of the tDCS device placed over the left dorsolateral prefrontal cortex (F3 region) and the cathode over the right mastoid. tDCS was administered on the day of surgery (starting within 5 minutes after fetal delivery and terminating after the surgery upon transfer to the PACU).
+Patients in the transcranial direct current stimulation (tDCS) group had the anode of the tDCS device placed on the left dorsolateral prefrontal cortex (F3 area) and the cathode on the right mastoid.
+The tDCS was administered on the day of surgery (starting within 5 minutes after delivery of the fetus and ending upon transfer to the PACU after surgery).
 The current intensity was 1.5 mA.
-Patients in the sham stimulation group had the anode placed over the left dorsolateral prefrontal cortex (F3 region) and the cathode over the right mastoid, with a current of 1.5 mA applied only during the initial 30 seconds after stimulation begins, after which the current was reduced to 0 mA.
-All other procedures (electrode placement, stimulation duration, intervention frequency) were identical to the experimental group.

 Was misst die Studie?